Mindful Conflict Resolution for Calmer, Clearer Disagreements

 Conflict often activates fight, flight, or freeze responses, which narrow attention and make threat feel larger than nuance.
 How mindful conflict resolution works: it trains interoception, the ability to notice internal body signals, and emotional labeling, the skill of naming feelings before they drive behavior.

-In plain language, your body often knows you are escalating before your words do.
-Chest tightness, heat in the face, a clenched jaw, and fast speech can all act like early warning lights.
-One person raises their volume.
-Another goes silent.
+In plain language, the body often detects escalation before the conversation has fully named it.
+Chest pressure, heat in the face, cold fingertips, a dry mouth, or speech that suddenly speeds up can all work like early warning signals.
+One person gets louder.
+Another becomes very still.
 Both can be reactivity.

 Body first.